NAIST-SE/PATSQL/README.md

 - `evaluation` - the details of the evaluation result in [the arXiv paper](#paper).

 ## How to execute the synthesis?
 There are test cases under the `test` directory.
-The test cases would be helpful to understand the usage of each methods.
+The test cases would be helpful to understand the usage of each method in the project.

 In particular, the test case `patsql.synth.RASynthesizerTest.ExampleForSQLSynthesis` shows a basic example of SQL synthesis as follows.